 embedded programming, UNIX command line interface, Git, SVN, ssh, technical documentation management, graphic design, hardware prototyping, drafting, PCB design

+Only list programming languages that you could be tested on during an interview.
+Or, indicate your level of proficiency in each language.
 Don’t list basic computer skills like MS Word or Excel unless you know some of the more complex functionality like mail merge, document and caption styles, references, macros.
 In this case, list the specific skills that you know within these programs.

 Highlight volunteer work that shows leadership.